In the Loop (2009)

 Lt.
 Gen. George Miller: Yeah?
 Why don't you try to maim me?
 I'll hit you so hard in the face you'll be shitting teeth.

 Malcolm Tucker: Go right ahead.
-I can see the headlines now.
-"Peace-Loving General Starts Brawl in U.N., Swiss Intervene".
-I don't know, I'm no expert on spin but that could hurt your career.
+I can see the headlines right now.
+"Peace-Loving General Starts Fight at the U.N., Swiss Intervene".
+I don't know, I'm not an expert on spin, but that could hurt your career.